danwing/metadata/draft-rw-flow-metadata.md

 A network element can signal the maximum bandwidth allowed for video streaming.
 Typically, this policy limit exists in cellular networks.

-The example below indicates the burst bandwidth (2Mbps), burst duration (3 seconds), and nominal (non-burst) bandwidth (1Mbps) for the requesting
+The example shown in {{ex-video-bitrate}} indicates the burst bandwidth (2 Mbps), burst duration (3 seconds), and nominal (non-burst) bandwidth (1 Mbps) for the requesting
 user:

 ~~~~~
 {
-  "videoStreamingBandwidth": {
+  "downlinkBitrate": {
+    "nominal": 1024,
     "burst": 2048,
-    "burstDuration": 3000,
+    "burstDuration": 3000
-    "nominal": 1024
   }
 }
 ~~~~~
+{: #ex-video-bitrate title="Example of Network-to-Host Metadata for Video Streaming"}